nicholasdakis/level_up/README.md

 ### 2) Food Logging

-A full-featured nutrition tracker with macro-level detail:
+A full-featured nutrition tracker with macro and micronutrient detail:

 - Track food intake across **breakfast**, **lunch**, **dinner**, and **snack** categories
 - **Search** millions of foods via the **FatSecret API** with serving size adjustment and automatic macro scaling
 - **Barcode scanning** via the **Open Food Facts API** for instant food lookup
-- **Manual entry** for custom foods with name, calories, macros, serving size, and a custom unit option
+- **Manual entry** for custom foods with name, calories, macros, micros, serving size, and a custom unit option
+- **Voice search** to find foods hands-free
+- **Recent foods** and **suggested foods** (weighted by meal slot and logging frequency) for quick re-logging
-- **Edit serving sizes** and **macro values** directly on already-logged foods
+- **Edit serving sizes** and **macro/micro values** directly on already-logged foods
+- **Move** foods between meal types, copy an entire meal from any date, or clear a meal in one action
-- **Full macro breakdown** (protein, carbs, fat) displayed per food and per meal
+- **Full macro breakdown** (protein, carbs, fat) and **micronutrient tracking** (fiber, sodium, sugar) per food and per meal, with configurable goals
-- **Food Analytics** with rich line charts, calorie and macro breakdowns by meal, and a most-logged foods card
+- **Food Analytics** with rich line charts, calorie and macro breakdowns by meal, micronutrient trends, and a most-logged foods card
 - **Water analytics** showing hydration trends over time
 - **Weight analytics** with a goal line, stat tiles, and full entry history
-- **Recent foods** synced across devices for quick re-logging
-- **Voice search** to find foods hands-free

 ### 3) Workout